Calculating diffuse radiation values

 Measurement of diffuse radiation is difficult because one needs to shade the pyranometer from the direct normal and the circumsolar irradiance.
 Until the development of high quality automatic trackers, diffuse measurements were made with shadowbands that not only shaded the instrument from the sun but also shaded other parts of the sky.
 A fair estimate of the diffuse irradiance can be obtained by subtracting the direct normal beam radiation projected onto a horizontal surface from the global irradiance.

-The product of the direct normal beam irradiance times the cosine of the zenith angle yields the amount of solar radiation striking the earth coming from the sun.
-If the global pyranometer had a perfect cosine response, the difference between the projected beam irradiance and the global irradiance would be equal to the diffuse irradiance.
-This is true instantaneously, but over longer time intervals this becomes an approximation because the beam radiation changes in a systematic way over the day.
+The product of the direct normal beam irradiance times the cosine of the zenith angle yields the total amount of solar radiation on a horizontal surface coming directly from the sun.
+This is the horizontal beam irradiance.
+Adding the diffuse radiation to the horizontal beam radiation is equal to the total radiation (or more commonly call global horizontal irradiance) at a given location.
+Global irradiance is measured with a pyranometer sitting horizontally and if the pyranometer had a perfect cosine response, the difference between the horizontal beam irradiance and the global irradiance would equal to the diffuse irradiance.
+This is true instantaneously, and over longer time intervals this becomes a more approximate estimate of the diffuse irradiance because beam irradiance and the cosine of the incident angle change in a systematic manner over the interval and the value of the beam horizontal irradiance is no longer equal to the average of the beam normal irradiance time the average of the cosine of the incident angle over the hour.
 We use a beam weighting function to average the cosine of the zenith angle over an hour.
 For more details see Frank Vignola and D. K. McDaniels, "Transformation of Direct Solar Radiation to Tilted Surfaces", Proceedings of the American Section of the International Solar Energy Society, Anaheim, California, p.
 651, June 1984.

 Unfortunately pyranometers do not have a perfect cosine response and subtracting the beam radiation from the global does lead to systematic errors in the calculated diffuse values.
 This is shown in the figure below.
 The data shown in the figure were taken on a clear day.
 The diffuse was measured with an Eppley PSP and a shade ball.
 The calculated diffuse data are from five minute global and beam data measured with an Eppley PSP and NIP, respectively.
 In September in Eugene, the cosine response of the PSP is nearly correct during the middle of the day but underestimates the solar radiation during the morning and evening hours.
-This is typical of the cosine error associated with a PSP.
+This is typical of the deviation from the theoretical, Lambertian, cosine response.
+The degree of deviation from the Lambertian cosine respone is an issue with all pyranometers.

 In August, 2000, we began measuring the diffuse radiation with a Schenk star type pyranometer.
 A star type pyranometer alternates black and white wedges and the incident solar radiation is the difference between the temperatures of the white and black wedges.
 Since the thermal re-radiation is about equal for the different wedges, the effect of re-radiation is nil.
 This makes star type pyranometers ideal for the measurement of diffuse radiation.